bradsec/autobrew/README.md

 # AutoBrew

-**Description / Purpose**
+### Description

-AutoBrew is bash shell script to automate the installation of a custom list of MacOS terminal and GUI packages/applications using the Homebrew (https://brew.sh) package manager.
-Ideal for new MacOS installations to save time finding and installing individual packages.
+AutoBrew is bash shell script to automate the installation of a custom list of macOS terminal and GUI packages/applications using the Homebrew (https://brew.sh) package manager.
+Ideal for new macOS installations to save time finding and installing individual packages.

-**Requirements**
+### Requirements

 Homebrew does require Xcode command line tools.
 Use the command below from a terminal window to install.

 `xcode-select --install`

-## Usage
+### Usage

-**Method 1: Quick one-liner install**

-Use the curl command shown below (this will install the default packages/applications listed in script):
+**Method 1 (Quick easy setup):** One liner install using curl or wget.
+Use one of the following command lines:-

-`bash -c "$(curl -fsSL https://raw.githubusercontent.com/bradsec/autobrew/main/autobrew.sh)"`
+`sudo bash -c "$(curl -fsSL https://raw.githubusercontent.com/bradsec/autobrew/main/autobrew.sh)"`

-**Method 2: Manually clone and edit**

-Clone, edit the script to customise packages etc. and run manually.

-The packages/applications installed by the script are located under located under the 'brew_packages()' function.

-Run using: `bash autobrew.sh`

-## Notes
+`sudo bash -c "$(wget -O- https://raw.githubusercontent.com/bradsec/autobrew/main/easyvm.sh)"`

+**Method 2 (Manual method):** Clone and run locally.

+`git clone https://github.com/bradsec/autobrew.git && sudo bash autobrew/autobrew.sh`

+### Note(s):

-Due to the security settings in MacOS when you run the packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
+Due to the security settings in macOS when you run some packages/applications for the first time you may need to allow them in the 'Security & Privacy' settings.
 Depending on the application you may also need to grant access to the required area under 'Security & Privacy' > 'Privacy' tab.